"

 Douglas Rupik, M.Ed., JIW

-A Variety of Industries That Use Welding
+Industries That Use Welding

-Welders work in a variety of industries:
+According to Zippa (2023), welders work in a variety of industries:

-• 31% work in manufacturing
+• 31% work in manufacturing,

-• 14% are considered “professional”
+• 14% are considered “professional,”

-• 10% work in construction
+• 10% work in construction,

-• 9% work in the transportation industry
+• 9% work in the transportation industry,

-• 7% work in automotive
+• 7% work in automotive,

-• 5% work in technology
+• 5% work in technology,

-• 4% work in energy
+• 4% work in energy,

-• …And the rest work in a variety of industries ranging from retail to education.
+• and the rest work in a variety of industries ranging from retail to education.

-In determining which industry you wish to work in, ask yourself some questions.
-First, which welding process do you prefer to work with?
-FCAW is commonly used in construction, maintenance and repair of equipment, building facilities, and in the maritime industry.
-FCAW, gmaw, and GTAW are commonly used in manufacturing and custom fabrication work.
-GTAW and smaw are commonly used in pipe welding.
-The next question to ask regards your temperament and what you want in a job.
-For instance, working in construction may pay well but often requires you to work in inclement weather, offers less job predictability, is often hazardous, and frequently involves travel.
-Working in manufacturing on the other hand, usually offers more consistent work hours, is inside work, and allows one the consistency of going to work at the same shop each day.
+The next question to consider is in regards to your temperament—what would you want in a welding job?
+For instance, working in construction may pay well, often requires you to work in inclement weather, may offer less job predictability, is often hazardous, and frequently involves travel.
+Working in manufacturing usually offers more consistent work hours, is inside work, and allows you the consistency of going to work at the same shop each day.
 Manufacturing tends to be repetitive but provides fairly stable employment.
-Custom fabrication is similar to manufacturing with the added challenge of building unique items per blueprint specifications, often requiring extensive creativity and problem-solving skills.
-Pipe welding is considered a specialty requiring a high degree of welding skill, frequently accompanied by higher pay rates.
-Working as a “pipeliner,” often means traveling to job sites with one’s own welding machine and other required tools.
-No matter the direction you choose for a career path, a solid education in welding and the ability to weld with different processes not only increases your employability, but also allows you to move between industries.
-A good weldor can usually find a job almost anywhere.
+Custom fabrication is similar to manufacturing with the added challenge of building unique items per blueprint specifications, often requiring welders to have extensive creativity and problem-solving skills.
+Pipe welding is considered a specialty and requires a high degree of welding skill, frequently accompanied by higher pay rates.
+Working as a pipeliner often means traveling to jobsites with your own welding machine and other required tools.

 Essay by April Cyaltsa Finkbonner